Mega TV (American TV network): History

 Mega TV was launched on March 1, 2006.
 Its original slate of programming includes productions aimed to young Hispanic viewers.

 In early 2007, the station cut 55 employees to save production costs.
 A vast majority of locally produced programs such as Desvelados, Xpediente, El Noticero, El Vacilon, Entre Fichas, and Mega Especiales, Puerta Astral ("Star Port") and Agenda del Inmigrante were supposedly placed on hiatus.
 The channel is scheduled for a summer run with changes in hosts and renamed Codigo Astral ("Star Code").

 SBS has entered into agreements with other television stations to air Mega TV programming, including: WBWP-LD in West Palm Beach, Florida; WHDO-CD in Orlando, Florida; WFHD-LD in Tampa, Florida; WHDC-LD in Mount Pleasant, South Carolina; KODF-LD in Dallas, Texas; WOCK-CD in Chicago, Illinois; KLPS-LP in Palm Springs, California; KMCC in Laughlin, Nevada; WMEI in Arecibo, Puerto Rico; and KSDI-LD in Fresno, California.
 WHDO, WFHD, WHDC, KLPS, and KSDI show Mega TV on digital subchannels.
 As of May 27, 2013, WOCK-CD in Chicago no longer carries Mega TV.

 In February 2023, SBS said it would sell Mega TV to Voz Media, a conservative Spanish-language news media firm based in the Dallas area, but the deal fell through by that September.
 SBS said it would look for another buyer.

+In April 2026, SBS filed for prepackaged Chapter 11 bankruptcy protection as part of a restructuring deal with creditors to significantly reduce debt, lowering interest expense, extending the company's maturity notes until 2030, and supported funds via accounts managed by Brigade Capital, Man Group and Bayside Capital.